codeforsanjose/economic-indicators-dashboard/README.md

 1. Add the latest indicators.csv file to the data folder
 2. Change the name in the file data/latest_indicators.csv to be the name of the indicators file uploaded in step 1.

+###To update the intro text
+1. Edit the data/introText.txt file

 ####Notes

 * Any changes to the indicator headings will require corresponding changes to the code (e.g category, name, value, etc.)